 - If you completed a first-year field education assignment as part of another MSW program, you must have your MSW program director or faculty adviser fill out the transfer student field evaluation form and submit it with your application.

 Requirements for International Applicants

-English Language Proficiency Assessment: All international students for whom English is not their native (first) language are required to submit scores for either the TOEFL or IELTS.
+- English Language Proficiency Assessment: All students who did not earn an undergraduate degree taught primarily in English are required to submit scores for either the TOEFL or IELTS.
 Our institutional code for the TOEFL is 4894.
 Scores can be no more than two years old from the time you submit your application.
-The only applicants excepted from this policy are those who

 Applications will not be processed until the required TOEFL or IELTS score is received.
 Scanned copies of the score report are acceptable for admission consideration; however, an official score report received directly from the testing agency is required upon acceptance of an offer of admission.